Mathématique: Chapter 5

 “No,” Vala said primly.
 “I demand an apology.”

-“You want me to apologize to you for not wanting to hear about some example of your—low ethical standards?”
+“You want me to apologize to you for not wanting to hear about some example of your low ethical standards?”

-There was a long, uncomfortable silence.
 Vala finished screwing the pole of the lamp to its base.
 She clicked the light on and tipped her chin up, giving Young a small smile.
 She stood, then turned to face Jackson, her face composed.
-“Well, that’s me, darling,” she said, performing a small curtsey.
+“Well, that’s me, darling,” she said, with an ironic variant of a curtsey—a defiant flick of the wrist, chin tipped up, eyes full of sparking flint.
 “Lowering ethical standards wherever I go.”

 Rush hooked a hand over the back of his neck and pressed his fingers into the tense muscles there.
-He narrowed his eyes in Jackson’s direction.
-The man was staring at Vala, stricken.

 Young rubbed his jaw.